top of page

 Best way to get protein into your diet naturally

-When come to include more protein into your diet, the easitest way is to take protein supplements.
+When come to include more protein into your diet, the easiest way is to take protein supplements.
 Protein supplements have gained in popularity among teenagers, are they good for you?

 "The current recommended daily allowance (RDA) is 0.8g of protein per kilogram of body weight.
 Consuming twice the RDA for protein — which would be 15 to 25 percent of your daily calories — is a good range for maintaining optimal muscle function"

 The Food and Drug Administration (FDA) does not regulate all supplements.
 This means that what is inside the bottle may not be what is on the label.
 You can also gain weight from taking too much protein and calories.
-Suger and carbohydrates are the contributors to extra calories - protein is just as much of a factor.
-Extra protein intake can lead to weight gain as the fat inside body has nowehre else to go.
+Even though sugar and carbohydrates are the main contributors to extra calories, protein is just as much of a factor.
+Having an excess of protein intake can lead to weight gain as fat inside body has nowhere else to go.
+Protein is a large amino acid molecule, meaning it takes more time for your body to digest it and get it out of your system.
+Digesting too much of it at a time can be increasingly dangerous.

-Since the protein supplements are not regulated by FDA, it can contain toxins.
-There are some instance of powders containing heavy metals, and over time can lead to health problems.
+Since protein supplements are not regulated by the FDA, it can contain unknown toxins.
+There are some instance of powders containing heavy metals, and this over time can lead to health problems.
+It is important to know that, if you are taking supplements, how natural the products are in them.
+Make sure to always track the amount that you intake to prevent having too much.

-Too much protein may hurt your kidneys.
-When consume too much protein, your kidney can struggle with processing high amount.
-Too much rotein can leade to dehydration since your kidneys work to flush out excess protein.
+Intaking too much protein may also hurt your kidneys.
+When you consume too much protein, your kidney can struggle with processing such a high amount.
+Too much can lead to dehydration since your kidneys work to flush out the large amount in your system.

-So how to get enough protein natually?
-Consider add these items to your diet.
+So how can you get enough protein naturally?
+Consider adding these items to your diet.

 1. Lean meats